openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 Matching annotations are currently mandated or `Pipelines as Code` will not match your `PipelineRun`.

-If there is multiple pipeline matching an event, it will match the first one.
-We are currently not supporting multiple PipelineRuns on a single event, but this may be something we can consider implementing in the future.
+If there is multiple pipelinerun matching an event, it will run all of them in parallel and posting the results to the provider as soon the PipelineRun finishes.

 ## Advanced event matching